 In the Snapshot mode, Admins can’t configure the model steps.
 Click Exit Snapshot Mode to return to the model configuration page.

-AO Snapshot will not fetch the data for this view if the number of participants exceeds 99999.
+The Snapshot view will not fetch the data for participant lists view if the number of participants exceeds 99999.

 Troubleshooting Configuration Errors